When you are looking to purchase a vessel from overseas, the saying ‘t

 oo good to be true’ could apply.
 There will almost always be additional costs to importing.
 Some costs to consider on top of your purchase may include GST, the cost on duties, agent fees, reflagging costs, shipping costs, removal of refrigerants and potential changes to the electrical system that may be costly.

 Whether you are importing privately or for commercial purposes, it is generally your responsibility to ensure that the electrics of your vessel comply with the Australian standard.
-The standard used in Australia is the AS/NZS 3000:2007, also known as the Australian/Zealand Standard for Wiring Rules, or simply known as the wiring rules.
+However, If it is greater than 35m then it does not have to meet the AS/NZS 3000:2007 code rather it must meet SOLAS.
+If less than 35m than it (subject to other requirements) must meet AS/NZS 3000:2007 standard used in Australia, also known as the Australian/Zealand Standard for Wiring Rules, or simply known as the wiring rules.

 In terms of electrical installations, Australian wiring rules generally require protection to be installed against: